KhronosGroup/glTF/extensions/Khronos/KHR_lights/README.md

 ### Adding Light Instances to Nodes

-`directional`, `point`, `spot` lights have position and/or orientation, which can be animated.
+Nodes can have lights attached to them, just like any other objects that have a transform.
+Only lights of types `directional`, `point`, and `spot` have position and/or orientation so only these light types are allowed.
 These lights are attached to a node by defining the `extensions.KHR_lights` property and, within that, an index into the `lights` array using the `light` property.

 ```javascript
 "nodes" : [